PeterStaev/nativescript-telerik-reporting/README.md

 ### `ReportingClient`
 #### Methods
+* **constructor(ReportingClientOptions)**
+Creates a reporting client instance with the given `serverUrl`.
+Note this should be the root of your site where you host the REST service and should **not** include `/api/reports` in it.
+Also you can send `additionalHeaders` which will be sent with every request.
+Useful for sending authentication in case your reporting service requires authentication.
+* **getAvailableDocumentFormats(): Promise<DocumentFormat[]>**
+Gets an array of supported document export formats by the server.
+This method can be called without registering the client. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-general-api-get-document-formats))
+* **register(): Promise<void>**
+Registers the client with the server. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-api-register-client))
+* **unregister(): Promise<void>**
+Unregisters the client from the servers.
+You need to call this once you finished using the reporting client so it can free up resources on the server. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-api-unregister-client))
+* **getReportParameters(ReportSource): Promise<ReportParameter[]>**
+Gets info about the parameters for the given reports.
+Also can be used to check the validity of the given parameters for the given report. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-report-parameters-api-get-report-parameters))
+* **createInstance(ReportSource): Promise<ReportingInstance>**
+Creates a `ReportingInstance` that can be used to render and download reports from the server. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-report-instances-api-create-report-instance))

 ### `ReportingInstance`
 #### Methods
+* **createDocument(DocumentFormatKey): Promise<ReportingDocument>**
+Creates a `ReportingDocument` with the given export format. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-documents-api-request-document))
+* **destroy(): Promise<void>**
+Destroys the reporting instance from the server.
+It is important to call this method once you finish your work so it can free the resources on the server. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-report-instances-api-destroy-report-instance))

 ### `ReportingDocument`
 #### Methods
+* **getInfo(): Promise<DocumentInfo>**
+Gets info about the rendered report document, for example if it is ready on the server, how many pages it has, etc.([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-documents-api-get-document-info)
+* **download(File?): Promise<File>**
+Downloads the prepared document from the server.
+By default it names the file with `documentId` adds an appropriate extension and saves the file in the device specific temp folder.
+In case you need to save the file somewhere else, or need to name it differently you can send a `File` instance to this method.
+* **getPage(number): Promise<PageInfo>**
+Gets information about the given page. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-documents-api-get-document-info))
+* **destroy(): Promise<void>**
+Destroys the reporting document from the server.
+It is important to call this method once you finish your work so it can free the resources on the server. ([API Reference](https://docs.telerik.com/reporting/telerik-reporting-rest-documents-api-destroy-document))

 ## Usage
 A typical usage scenario is when you want to generate a report on your server and the download the file in an appropriate format (for example a PDF document).
 Below is an example how you can make this.
 You start by creating a client with your server's URL.
 Then you register your client, create an instance and a document.
 Finally you download the document to the mobile device.